YanMinChan/bigdata-revision/knowledge-representation/README.md

 ﻿# Knowledge Representation
-This is some notes I make from the slides
+This is some notes I make from the slides and extra materials I found online

+## Raw data to RDF
+1. Protege
+* We can manually define OWL classes and relationships, then import CSV data in protege

 ## RDF